 Mild forms of HIV-associated neurocognitive disorder (HAND) remain prevalent in combination antiretroviral therapy (cART) experienced patients with rates reported to be as high as 45%.1 These mild forms include asymptomatic neurocognitive impairment (ANI) and mild neurocognitive disorder (MND).
 ANI may not interfere with everyday functioning, while MND, and the most severe HAND- HIV-dementia (HIV-D) cause mild to severe interference with day-to-day functioning.
 The cornerstone of diagnosis is neuropsychological testing.
 Performance below 1 SD from the norm in at least 2 domains, is indicative of impairment.
 2

 However, the diagnosis of HAND has various challenges.
-The high prevalence of HAND has been proposed by some to result from the administration of detailed batteries, minimizing above-average performance, and using summative approaches which increase sensitivity.
-The net result being a high false-positive rate.3 The use of a 1 SD below mean cut-off has been suggested to be too liberal, therefore contributing to a high false-positive rate.4–6 In addition, detailed neuropsychological (NP) assessments are the gold standard for HAND diagnosis that are not always practical in the clinical setting.2,7 Therefore clinicians initially rely on various screening tools, functional assessments and/or limited NP tests for diagnosis.7 The screening tests, including the International HIV dementia scale (IHDS), are limited in their ability to detect milder forms of HAND with a high false-negative rate.8
+The high prevalence of HAND has been proposed by some to result from the administration of detailed batteries, minimizing above-average performance, and using summative approaches which increase sensitivity, yet risks a high false-positive rate.3 The use of a 1 SD below mean cut-off has been suggested to be too liberal, therefore contributing to a high false-positive rate.4–6 In addition, detailed neuropsychological (NP) assessments are the gold standard for HAND diagnosis that are not always practical in the clinical setting.2,7 Therefore clinicians initially rely on various screening tools, functional assessments and/or limited NP tests for diagnosis.7 The screening tests, including the International HIV dementia scale (IHDS), are limited in their ability to detect milder forms of HAND with a high false-negative rate.8

 Neurological signs found on clinical examination are not currently included in HAND definitions2, although abnormalities in gait, coordination, frontal release signs as well as ocular signs in the form of impaired smooth pursuit and saccades have been associated with HAND.9–16 It has been previously suggested to include primitive reflexes, which can be assessed during the clinical examination, in the case definition of HAND.16 The inclusion of neurologic signs in case definitions may bolster clinical assessment when NP testing availability is low.